15 Ways to Enjoy the Holidays without Spending a Dime

 3. Speaking of enjoying how crazy/creative people celebrate the holidays, I love to see what The Gay Beards cook up for Christmas.
 Check out their Instagram account!
 Over and over again.
 I could look at these darling Portlandians all day.

 4. Watching someone from work get too drunk at your holiday party.
 There’s always one, and hopefully it is not you and hopefully it is someone in management with lots of authority.
-That’s always the most fun.
+Catty?
+Pehaps, but don’t act like you don’t love some good Monday gossip!!

 5. Finding the time and having an excuse to be creative.
 Let those spiked-eggnog juices flow!
 Check out this rad jacket I made for my sister!

 6. Shagging on a shag carpet in front of a fireplace.
 Have some freaky holiday sex, people—it’s the best way to truly be in the moment.
-Does anyone have a fireplace and a boyfriend I can borrow?
+(Yeah, I said it.)

 (Not an advertisement for Burger King, just think he’s delicious.)

 7. PERSONAL FAVORITE ALERT!!
-Admiring pictures of my friends’ children freaking the fuck out while on Santa’s lap.
-From I-just-witnessed-a-murder to I-just-got-bit-by-a-poisonous-rattlesnake, these little faces bring me inordinate levels of happiness.
+Admiring pictures of my friends’ children losing their shit (literally and figuratively) while on Santa’s lap.
+Ranging from someone ate my last french fry to I just witnessed a murder, these emotive little faces bring me inordinate levels of happiness.

 (For the protection of these little monsters, I will not use names—but each of these darlings is a daughter to one of my best friends.
 Thank you, Carlee, Chantel, Lara, and Nicole + partners for creating these entertainment vessels for Aunt Mandi.)